josemimbre/word_count/README.md

 Usage
 -----

-The program can be run in two ways:
+The program can be run in three ways:

 ### With args
 ```sh